SAP/curated-resources-for-domain-driven-design/blog/0004-how-to-develop-aggregates.md

 ## Conclusion

 To design aggregates, you need to create a clear and consistent domain model that reflects the ubiquitous language of the domain experts.
 You also need to identify boundaries and entities that belong together in an aggregate based on domain invariants.
 You should aim for smaller aggregates that capture only the essential state and behavior of a domain concept.
 You should also qualify associations by adding constraints or filters to reduce technical complexity.

-To implement aggregates, you should model your aggregates using object-oriented principles like encapsulation, inheritance, polymorphism, and abstraction.
-You should also use repositories to abstract away the aggregates' persistence mechanism.
-You should also use factories to create aggregate instances with a valid initial state.
+To implement aggregates, you should model your aggregates using principles like encapsulation, inheritance/composition, polymorphism, and abstraction.
+You should use repositories to abstract away the aggregates' persistence mechanism factories to create aggregate instances with a valid initial state.
 Domain events are also required for communicating changes between aggregates or services.

 To test aggregates, use unit tests to verify the behavior and state of individual aggregates.
-You must also use integration tests to validate the interaction and integration of aggregates with other components.
-You must also use scenario tests to validate aggregates' end-to-end functionality and behavior.
+You should also use integration tests to validate the interaction and integration of aggregates with other components and scenario tests to validate aggregates' end-to-end functionality and behavior.

 If you want start learning about DDD we can recommend the following books: